 Then bad news, I'm afraid.
 Statutory redundancy rights only apply to employees.
 Casual staff, agency workers and freelancers have little protection.

-There is only one minor difference.
-While the banks have been lavished with billions of pounds of taxpayers' money, you will be able to claim contributions-based Jobseeker's Allowance of up to £71 a week (£56.25 if under 25).
+If you are made redundant, ou will be able to claim contributions-based Jobseeker's Allowance of up to £73.10 a week (£57.90 if under 25).
 And you only get that if you are actively seeking work.

 Contributions-based Jobseeker's Allowance isn't means-tested, so any redundancy payout won't affect your entitlement.
 But you won't get a penny until the period covered by any pay you received in lieu of notice has expired.